jonluca/blog/_posts/2019-02-23-experiments-and-growth-hacking.md

 There's a lot more apps and services that this methodology works with.
 Feel free to reach out if you're interested in finding any given companies experimentation campaigns.

-Watch out for Part 2 coming in the next few months.
-To be alerted to when that comes out, follow me on twitter [@jonlucadecaro](https://twitter.com/jonlucadecaro).

-Comments can be found on reddit, [here](https://www.reddit.com/r/jonluca/comments/auekiv/experiments_growth_engineering_and_the_perils_of/).